Josephus Problem - Recurrence - Revisited - Unrolled

 Maths is my friend in the recovery process even though it is challenging.
 Perhaps because it is challenging.

-- $n = 1$ - Survivor is $1$ obviously because Josephus does not want to kill himself.
+- Survivor is obviously because Josephus does not want to kill himself.- 1 shoots 2

 - 1 survives